Medical Billing Expert Witness in

 Medical Coding Expert Witness, Case Law and Expert Scope of Work, Opinions, and Testimony

 For instance, a competent medical cost expert must be capable of understanding state and federal statutes.
 Moreover, guidelines and industry best practices knowledge is important.
-All of these these areas are used to support expert opinions.
+All of these areas are used to support expert opinions.
 In California for example, The California Court of Appeal, Third Appellate District (Sacramento), issued an opinion in Uspenskaya v.
 Meline (Oct.
 28, 2015, C071647) ___ Cal.App.4th ___analyzing whether the amounts a medical provider accepts from a medical finance company are admissible as evidence of the reasonable value of the service.
-To elaborate, Court of Appeal held that the trial court did not abuse its discretion when it excluded evidence regarding a third party’s payment to medical providers for a lien in the lawsuit.
+To elaborate, the Court of Appeal held that the trial court did not abuse its discretion when it excluded evidence regarding a third party’s payment to medical providers for a lien in the lawsuit.

 To clarify, this brief discussion is not by any means an exhaustive list of case law in California.
 Nor does it address Federal case law or other state laws or the U.S. Several cases focus on insurance as a collateral source to evaluate the cost of care and when it applies.
 Furthermore, some states use percentage factors.
 The scope of medical coding expert testimony requested by retaining counsel is also important to consider.